MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-behind-the-scenes.md

 ms.localizationpriority: medium
 ---

-# Behind the scenes of your packaged Desktop application
+# How packaged Desktop apps run on Windows

 This article provides a deeper dive on what happens to files and registry entries when you create a Windows app package for your desktop application.